borislavr/qubership-kafka/docs/public/alerts.md

 ### Recommended Actions to Resolve Issue

-1. Сonsider the possibility of increasing the number of topic partitions.
+1. Consider the possibility of increasing the number of topic partitions.
 2. Increase the number of consumers.

 ## KafkaMirrorMakerIsDegradedAlarm